masonzhang21/time-warden/README.md

   <a href="#pending-features">Pending Features</a>
 </p>

-<p align="center">A Chrome extension designed to limit screen time on distracting sites by gradually fading them away. </p>
+<p align="center">A Chrome extension designed to limit screen time on distracting sites by slowly fading them away as you spend time on them.
+Highly customizable!</p>

 <p align="center"><img src="./assets/fading.jpg"  width=1000px/></p>
-Note: this project was designed and built within a two-week time frame, though I intend to add enhancements over time.
+Get the extension <a href="https://chrome.google.com/webstore/detail/time-warden/hgfgbklancihgfpjaagdmhplaoklgeol?hl=en">here</a> on the Chrome Web Store!

 ## Technologies
-- Websockets: ActionCable
-- Ruby on Rails
 - React
-- Redux
-- Postgresql Database
+- Javascript
-- Amazon Web Services for profile pictures

 ## Key Features
 - Secure frontend to backend user authentication using BCrypt
-- Users can create channels or direct messages, and read those they have permission to
+-
 - Users can create, read, update, and delete messages in those chats
-- Message feed dynamically updates to display all messages within that chat
+- Screen time tracker that graphs time spent on watched sites

 ### Live Chat